-10. Charitable Contribution Programs
+12. Charitable Contribution Programs

-During 2018 and 2017, the Company had a Shareholder Designated Charitable Contribution program.
+During 2019 and 2018, the Company had a Shareholder Designated Charitable Contribution program.
 Under the program, each shareholder is eligible to designate a charity to which the Company would make a donation based upon the actual number of shares registered in the shareholder's name.
 Shares held in nominee or street name were not eligible to participate.
-The Board of Directors approved two contributions during 2018 and one contribution in 2017 of \$100 per registered share.
-During 2018 and 2017, respectively, the Company recorded a charge of \$2.4 million and \$1.1 million before tax benefit, or \$90.10 and \$35.27 per diluted share, net of tax benefit related to the contributions which were included in Operating Costs in the Consolidated Statements of Income.
-The most recent contributions will be distributed in the first quarter of 2019.

-In addition, in 2018 and 2017, Company established an Employee Matching Charitable Contribution program in which the Company recorded a charge of \$0.1 million in cash paid in each year.
+The Board of Directors approved one contribution during 2019 and two contributions in 2018 of \$100 per registered share.
+During 2019 and 2018, respectively, the Company recorded a charge of \$1.0 million and \$2.4 million before tax benefit.
+In addition, in 2019 and 2018, Company established an Employee Matching Charitable Contribution program in which the Company recorded charges of \$0.3 million and \$0.1 million, respectively.